wy580477/Leech-AIO-APP-EX/docs/README_colab.md

+## Colab has banned this project, deployment will cause your google account unable to use Colab.

 ## Attention

  1. **Do not abuse service from Colab or your account could get banned.
 Deploy at your own risk.**